apache/druid/docs/api-reference/automatic-compaction-api.md

 The `latestStatus` object has the following keys:
 * `dataSource`: Name of the datasource for this status information.
 * `scheduleStatus`: Automatic compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
-Returns `RUNNING ` if the dataSource has an active auto-compaction config submitted.
+Returns `RUNNING ` if the dataSource has an active automatic compaction config submitted.
 Otherwise, returns `NOT_ENABLED`.
 * `bytesAwaitingCompaction`: Total bytes of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
 * `bytesCompacted`: Total bytes of this datasource that are already compacted with the spec set in the automatic compaction config.
-* `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `bytesSkipped`: Total bytes of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
-* `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction).
+* `segmentCountAwaitingCompaction`: Total number of segments of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the auto-compaction config.
+* `segmentCountCompacted`: Total number of segments of this datasource that are already compacted with the spec set in the automatic compaction config.
-* `segmentCountSkipped`: Total number of segments of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `segmentCountSkipped`: Total number of segments of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.
-* `intervalCountAwaitingCompaction`: Total number of intervals of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction).
+* `intervalCountAwaitingCompaction`: Total number of intervals of this datasource waiting to be compacted by the automatic compaction (only consider intervals/segments that are eligible for automatic compaction).
-* `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the auto-compaction config.
+* `intervalCountCompacted`: Total number of intervals of this datasource that are already compacted with the spec set in the automatic compaction config.
-* `intervalCountSkipped`: Total number of intervals of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `intervalCountSkipped`: Total number of intervals of this datasource that are skipped (not eligible for automatic compaction) by the automatic compaction.

 #### URL